Where do the foster dogs come from?

 Shelter rescue.
-Smiles & Cries Rescue Society takes in animals from animal services in Manitoba & Quebec.
+Smiles & Cries Rescue Society takes in animals from Manitoba, Ontario & Quebec.
 We also take in dogs that have a hard time finding placements in Saskatchewan, Alberta and locally within the lower mainland of BC.
-Our adoption and rescue program in Surrey BC and is very small and focuses specifically on pets in shelters.
 We want to save as many lives as possible, and the foster program allows us to maximize our resources.

 Owner Surrenders.
 Smiles & Cries Rescue Society takes pride in saving as many lives as we can.
 Many local dogs are rehomed and surrendered due to our housing crisis and many families downsizing.
 Many owner surrenders require fosters without much warning.

 Returned adoptions.
 At Smiles & Cries Rescue Society, we make a lifetime commitment to every animal we rescue.
 This means that if, for any reason, an adopter can no longer keep a pet he or she adopted from us, we require that the pet comes back to Smiles & Cries Rescue Society.
 If the pet ends up at a shelter, we will pick the animal up and take the animal back.

 A healthy and safe environment for their foster dogs

 Transportation to and from the vet appointments as needed

 Socialization and cuddle time to help teach dogs positive family and pet relationships